Women's Justice at the United Nations

-Guided by our principles, Unitarian Universalists are called to advocate for international human rights; to be a voice for the voiceless by promoting the inherent worth and dignity of all living things.
-The Women’s Rights Initiative program raises awareness and encourages legal action for Sexual and Reproductive Health and Rights (SRHR).
+Guided by our principles, Unitarian Universalists are called to advocate for international human rights, promoting the inherent worth and dignity of every person.
+The Women’s Justice Initiative raises awareness and encourages legal action for Sexual and Reproductive Health and Rights (SRHR).
 Through this program, the Unitarian Universalist United Nations Office (UU-UNO) supports and advocates for the global implementation of the Convention on the Elimination of all forms of Discrimination Against Women (CEDAW) and UN Security Council Resolution 1325 and subsequent resolutions which call for a greater role for women in all aspects of peace and security, as well as other UN initiatives as described below.

 In order to effectively accomplish our goals within this program, the UU-UNO is in coalition with progressive religious and secular groups within the NGO community that support women’s rights to SRHR.
 The coalition aims to ensure that all women have access to safe childbirth procedures, the ability to control when they get pregnant, and have access to sexual health education.

 Overview of Women's Rights at the UN

 Ever since its founding in 1945, the United Nations has been a strong supporter of the rights of women.

 - Within the UN’s first year, the Economic and Social Council started the Commission on the Status of Women, dedicated to making policy that promotes gender equality and empowerment of women.
 This organization has had many accomplishments such as ensuring the use of gender-neutral language in the draft Universal Declaration of Human Rights.

 - In 1979, the General Assembly adopted the Convention on the Elimination of all forms of Discrimination Against Women (CEDAW).